 Impressions mean the number of times your content was seen by your viewers or displayed on their screens.
-If 100 viewers saw your content twice a day, you’ll have 200 impressions.
+If 100 viewers see your content twice a day, you’ll have 200 impressions.

-A high engagement rate is an indicator of how responsive your audience is, how many are your “real” followers, how engaging your content is, and how aware they are of your brand or campaign.
+A high engagement rate indicates how responsive your audience is, how many are your “real” followers, how engaging your content is, and how aware they are of your brand or campaign.

 People interested in your advocacies often message you for inquiries or show their interest in your campaign.
 Receiving a lot of messages about your campaigns means people are drawn to your advocacy.

 Want some inspiration?

 Check out these fantastic environmentalists and eco-conscious organizations, brands, and businesses (including celebrity accounts) that are making waves on Instagram: